deltafi/deltafi/deltafi-docs/docs/advanced/leader_member.md

 Members not reporting config data are shown in the dropdown but disabled.

+## Fleet Search

+The **Fleet Search** page enables searching for DeltaFiles across all member systems from a single interface.

+### Search Filters

+The same filters available on the standard DeltaFile Search page can be applied:
+- Time range (modified date)
+- Stage (ingress, enrich, egress, complete, error, cancelled)
+- Data sources, transforms, and data sinks
+- Filename patterns
+- Annotations
+- And other advanced filters

+### Results

+Search results show aggregated counts per system:
+- **System**: Member name (click to open that member's search page with the same filters applied)
+- **Count**: Number of matching DeltaFiles on that member
+- **Tags**: Member tags for identification

+The summary bar shows the total count across all members and search status.

+### Filtering Results

+Use the search box to filter results by member name or tags.

 ## Connection States

 | State | Description |